accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * What's the __gravity and traction__ of the project being developed?
 Apps with rich and varying logic are willing to adopt OO design.
 While system level and data plane usually have more stable interfaces and feature sets, but having more traction to performance and safety.
 Sometime the developer is willing to break every OO rule as long as COGS can be saved.
 Besides, encapsulation hinders developers from having __control__ on the overall perf numbers and calls.

   * __Prioritization__.
 Can the new code go production?
 Perf under goal, no. Production safty concerns, no. Bad OO design, OK.
 Thus, the design should first consider perf and safty, and then OO design.
 However, OO design naturally prioritizes design first, and __pushes off__ goals like performance, worst case handling, to future extension.
 Besides the priority inversion, extension may turn out hard after the interface is already running on production.

+## About optimized algorithms and robust design

+A similar discussion like "OO design vs Simple & direct" is whether to use the fast low overhead algorithm or a simple & direct solution.

+  * __Optimized algorithm__ usually leverages the most of unique workload characteristics.
+In another word, it carries the most __assumptions__, and retains least amount of __information__.
+Though reduced overhead, it tends to __specialize__ the code too early ([Premature Optimization](https://stackify.com/premature-optimization-evil/)), thus easily breaks up when adding a new feature, slightly changed the problem scope, or considering more input or output.
+Optimized algorithms more favor areas where problems have little change.

+  * __Robust design__ means to tolerate quick volatile feature changes.
+Simple & direct solution has a nice play, because it carries few assumptions, and retains the __information flow__ through layers.
+Without tricks, how you describe the solution in plain __human language__, how it is implemented in code.
+Performance optimization is left to hotspots located with diagnostic tools.

+  * __Trade off__.
+Optimized algorithms and robust design have their fundamental conflicts.
+As a balanced trade off, usually optimized algorithms localize into smaller and specialized scopes, while robust design expands to the most parts of the system.

+## About analytical skills in designing

+Proposing a reasonable design solution and the right decision making require analytical skills.
+Some can be learned from the [Consultant area](https://www.craftingcases.com/case-interview-examples/).
+They help dissect complex problems and navigate through seemingly endless arguments.

+__Problem to solve__

+Finding the right problem to solve and to define the problem are non-trivial.

+  * Firstly, there should be the base solution to compare with the proposed solution.

+  * Secondly, measure the __size of problem__ in a __data driven__ way, e.g. X% data are affected with Y% cost.
+Match the problem size with the worth of effort to solve it.

+  * Thirdly, PONs/CONs should trace back to __fundamental pillars__ like COGS saving, less dev effort, new user features, user SLA improvement, etc. Multi-dimension trade offs are translated to __market money__ for compare.
+They are the criteria for decision making.

+  * Avoid vague words like something is "better", "smarter", "more efficient", "new technology", "too slow", "too complex", etc.

+__Linear thinking__

+Smart people like jumping thoughts, but decision making requires linear thinking.

+  * Start from a base solution that is simple & direct, and then move step by step to the proposed solution.
+The key is to identify __hidden jumps__.
+Every jump must be justified.

+  * Then, ask 1) Why choose to move this step (__Problem to solve__); 2) What new __assumptions__ are added to support the move; 3) What in __information flow__ are lost or distorted through the step.

+  * In a __systematical__ way, these questions are to identify all missing paths.
+Eventually they compose an [MECE](https://strategyu.co/wtf-is-mece-mutually-exclusive-collectively-exhaustive/) analysis tree, to ensure the full spectrum of potential solutions (__Design space__) are explored.
+Data driven approach then leads to the best and must-be one.

+  * These questions also help identify potential trade offs.
+Hidden assumptions and distorted information flow are what make adding new feature harder.
+They also make it easier to introduce bugs.

 # Technology design spaces - Overview